svalinn/ALARA/sample/readme.md

 for ALARA.
 As such, they may not be valuable files for demonstrating how to use ALARA, but do attempt to cover a range of input file complexity.

+All the samples use data files made available in the `data` subdirectory.
+More details are given below.

+A set of reference outputs is provided (`output_ref`) to test that ALARA is producing consistent results.

 ## sample1

 This sample file exists only to generate an ALARAlib data library for use in the